omar-polo/mymenu/mymenu.1.md

 > keybinding is a more elegant way to change, at runtime, the behaviour
 > of the first completion.

+Button1

+> Confirm the clicked item

+Button3

+> Confirm but keep looping (if enabled) the clicked item, like C-m

+Button4,Button5 / scroll

+> Scroll through the completions (without changing the selection)

 # EXIT STATUS

 0 when the user select an entry, 1 when the user press Esc, EX\_USAGE